GrinonBarrett/Taksidos/Placeholder Creature.md

 -----

-**Sferakozine**: The unusual nature of the sferakoz has a few advantages:
+**Sferakozine Nature**: The unusual nature of the sferakoz has a few advantages:
 **-** They do not need to breathe, drink, eat, or sleep.
 Rest occurs when they are inactive.
 **-** Immunity to poisons, venoms, diseases, fatigue, bloodloss, and effects which instantly kill unless they specifically affect eldritch creatures.
 **-** Cannot be affected by spells which would affect the flesh.